dxw/contracts/agreements/govpress.md

     2. The Initial Proposal will contain:

-        1. A description of the steps dxw has taken to make an initial assessment of the server capacity your site is likely to require;
+        1. A description of the steps dxw has taken to make an initial assessment of the server capacity your website is likely to require;
         2. A recommendation for the number and size of the instances you will need, the size of your database and your initial file storage;